lnls-sol/py4syn/docs/source/installation.rst

 For questions, bug reports, feature request, please consider using the following methods:

- 1. Send email to LNLS SOL group <sol@lnls.br>.

- 2. Create an Issue for Py4Syn on `SSLinhas <https://sslinhas.lnls.br/index.php>`_.
+ 1. Create an Issue for Py4Syn on `GitHub <https://github.com/hhslepicka/py4syn/issues>`_.

- 3. If you're sure you've found a bug in existing code, or have some code you think would be useful to add to Py4Syn send an email to <sol@lnls.br>.
+ 2. If you're sure you've found a bug in existing code, or have some code you think would be useful to add to Py4Syn create a pull request on GitHub.

 License
 ~~~~~~~

-.. include:: ../../LICENSE.txt
+.. include:: ../../LICENSE

 Acknowledgments
 ~~~~~~~~~~~~~~~